TCM Tongue Analysis vs. Blood Tests: When to Use Each

 Recommended frequency:

-- Tongue diagnosis: Weekly to monthly (prevention, tracking)
+- Tongue analysis: Weekly to monthly (wellness tracking)

 - Blood tests: Annually (healthy adults under 40)